What can any of us do to have a real effect on the climate crisis?

 LOTS!

 You're in luck!
 XRSF scientists have compiled a couple of lists - easiest to hardest - of things that you can do to have an effect on the climate.
-We have broken these down into "activist" activities and "individual" (life style and more) activities:
+We have broken these down into "individual" (life style and more) activities, and "activist" activities:

 On the individual front: